Solstice Herbal Dispensary & Medicines

 We have available a range of high quality herbal extracts, powders and dried herbs for internal use as well as a large range of products for topical use from both 'Thyme Heal' and 'Solstice Herbs'.

-Benefits of seeing a herbalist
+Benefits of a client consultation

 Custom treatments for each person